tower/tower/ROADMAP.md

 For 0.5.0, Tower will include the features below.
 It's going to be a rolling list.
 If you have ideas or features you'd like to see, include them in the section [Potential features](#potential-features) section and we'll move them up if they're in scope.

-Let me know if you'd like to implement any of these things, will help speed up the process.

-You are free to implement any of these features in any order… I'm more of a fan of doing what you want when you want to, as long as it follows some general plan.
+You are free to contribute any of these features in any order… I'm more of a fan of doing what you want when you want to, as long as it follows some general plan.
 I stay motivated and get way more done that way.

 > Any features marked with `*` have been started.